Graduate Writing Service

 We understand that you may not realize until the last minute that you cannot attend your tutoring appointment.
 As a courtesy to tutors and to wait-listed writers, please be sure to cancel as soon as possible.

-If you miss three appointments (without canceling them), your WC Online account will be automatically disabled.
+If you miss three appointments (without canceling them) within a 12-month period, your WC Online account will be automatically disabled.
+After one month, you may contact the GWS Director to request that your account be reinstated.

 Editing/Proofreading Policy